Chris Stark: Television

 In November 2013, Channel 4 announced they had commissioned an hour long, one-off documentary special which would feature Stark attempting to interview his ultimate bucket list of celebrities, including Derek Acorah, Rachel Stevens, Emma Thompson, Colin Farrell, Ricky Hatton and Verne Troyer.
 This aired on 10 February 2014.

 From 2014 until 2016, Stark was a team captain on the E4 show, Virtually Famous.
 In 2015, Stark appeared as a guest on the CBBC panel show The Dog Ate My Homework.
 In December 2016, he took part in an episode of Celebrity Mastermind and a celebrity edition of Robot Wars.

 In 2017, Stark appeared a guest on the CBBC Saturday morning show Saturday Mash-Up!.
-In the episode of Saturday Mash-Up, it was revealed that Chris was actually a contestant in the seventh series of BBC children's game show Get Your Own Back, who lost to fellow contestant Nazia, but presenter Yasmin surprised Chris, by bringing back Andy the Barber and returning the favour by gunging him.
+In the episode of Saturday Mash-Up, it was revealed that Stark was actually a contestant in the seventh series of BBC children's game show Get Your Own Back, who lost to fellow contestant Nazia, but presenter Yasmin surprised Stark, by bringing back Andy the Barber and returning the favour by gunging him.